NiccoloSalvini/thesis/docs/06-exploratory.md

-\begin{longtable}{ll}
+\begin{longtable}[t]{ll}
+\caption{(\#tab:covartable)Covariates extracted on a general API call}\\
 \toprule
-name & ref\\
+name & descrition\\
 \midrule
-ID & ID of the apartements\\
+id & ID of the apartements\\
-LAT & latitude coordinate\\
+lat & latitude coordinate\\
-LONG & longitude coordinate\\
+long & longitude coordinate\\
-LOCATION & property address: street name and eventual number\\
+location & property address: street name and eventual number\\
-CONDOM & condominium monthly expenses\\
+condom & condominium monthly expenses\\
 \addlinespace
-BUILDAGE & age in which the building was contructed\\
+buildage & age in which the building was contructed\\
-INDIVSAPT & indipendent property type versus apartement type\\
+indivsapt & indipendent property type versus apartement type\\
-LOCALI & type and number of rooms\\
+locali & type and number of rooms\\
-PROPCAT & property category\\
+propcat & property category\\
-STATUS & maintenance status of the house, ristrutturato, nuovo, abitabile\\
+status & maintenance status of the house, ristrutturato, nuovo, abitabile\\
 \addlinespace
-HEATING & heating system\\
+heating & heating system\\
-AC & air conditioning\\
+ac & air conditioning\\
-CATASTINFO & land registry information\\
+catastinfo & land registry information\\
-APTCHAR & apartement characteristics\\
+aptchar & apartement characteristics\\
-PHOTOSNUM & number of photos displayed in the advertisement\\
+photosnum & number of photos displayed in the advertisement\\
 \addlinespace
-AGE & real estate agency name\\
+age & real estate agency name\\
-ENCLASS & energy class\\
+enclass & energy class\\
-CONTR & contract type proposed\\
+contr & contract type proposed\\
-DISP & availability or already rented\\
+disp & availability or already rented\\
-TOTPIANI & total number of building floors\\
+totpiani & total number of building floors\\
 \addlinespace
-POSTAUTO & number of parking box or garages\\
+postauto & number of parking box or garages\\
-REVIEW & estate agency review (long chr string)\\
+review & estate agency review (long chr string)\\
-TOTAL\_MAIN\_SURFACE & total apartement surface area\\
+total\_main\_surface & total apartement surface area\\
-TOTAL\_COMMERCIAL\_SURFACE & total commercial surface area\\
+total\_commercial\_surface & total commercial surface area\\
-CONSTITUTION & covered and uncovered surface areas type\\
+constitution & covered and uncovered surface areas type\\
 \addlinespace
-FLOOR & the property floor for each covered and uncovered area\\
+floor & the property floor for each covered and uncovered area\\
-SURFACE & square meter footage for each covered and uncovered type\\
+surface & square meter footage for each covered and uncovered type\\
-PERCENTAGE & contribution percentage for each element to the total surface\\
+percentage & contribution percentage for each element to the total surface\\
-SURFACE\_TYPE & appliances or princpal category surface\\
+surface\_type & appliances or princpal category surface\\
-COMMERCIAL\_SURFACE & square meter footage for each commercial surface area\\
+commercial\_surface & square meter footage for each commercial surface area\\
 \addlinespace
-MULTI & it if has multimedia option, (3D house ristualization home experience and videos)\\
+multi & it if has multimedia option, (3D house ristualization home experience and videos)\\
-ORIGINAL\_PRICE & If the price is lowered it flags the starting price\\
+original\_price & If the price is lowered it flags the starting price\\
-CURRENT\_PRICE & If the price is lowered it flags the current price\\
+current\_price & If the price is lowered it flags the current price\\
-PASSED\_DAYS & If the price is lowered marks the number of days passed by since the price change\\
+passed\_days & If the price is lowered marks the number of days passed by since the price change\\
-DATE & the date of publication of the advertisement\\
+date & the date of publication of the advertisement\\
 \addlinespace
-NROOM & number of rooms (int)\\
+nroom & number of rooms (int)\\
-PRICE & monthly price € (response)\\
+price & monthly price € (response)\\
-SQFEET & total square meters footage surface area (int)\\
+sqfeet & total square meters footage surface area (int)\\
-TITLE & title of advertisement\\
+title & title of advertisement\\
 \bottomrule
 \end{longtable}